 In the event of adverse weather conditions staff will take all reasonable steps to report his or her inability to attend work following standard absence reporting procedures outlined in section 4.3.
-In these exceptional circumstances the Registered Manager or Head of Education will be notified to ensure early decisions are taken to maintain the safety and running of the establishment.
+In these exceptional circumstances the YARSM will be notified to ensure early decisions are taken to maintain the safety and running of the establishment.
 This will apply for each day that the member of staff is unable to attend work.
 Please note that failure to comply with reporting arrangements may amount to unauthorised absence and could therefore be unpaid.